 Of course, these issues are mostly things of the past and developers have fixed the vast majority of bugs that were present with the release of Windows 10.

-If you want a smooth upgrade, without any headache, we suggest that you wait for a couple of weeks, at least, until the initial issues are resolved.
+If you want a smooth upgrade without any headaches, we suggest you wait for a couple of weeks, at least until the initial issues are resolved.

 But if you’re looking at this from a long-term perspective, then yes, you should upgrade to Windows 11 since it is the future of Windows.
 Plus, the upgrade is completely free, so there’s no reason not to update.

-If you’re want to know how to upgrade to the latest version, we’ll discuss some of the methods after we compare Windows 10 and 11.
+If you want to know how to upgrade to the latest version, we’ll discuss some of the methods.
+But first, let’s compare Windows 11 vs Windows 10 features.

-Windows 11 vs Windows 10: New options and features comparison
+Windows 10 vs Windows 11 comparison: New options and features

 New design and user interface